 Long Shot Bull Rider William Barrows Capitalizes in Edmonton to Claim Canadian Title

-William Barrows recieved a last minute call to be a replacement at the Canadian Finals Rodeo and the Alberta bull rider absolutley dominated the arena to leave with his first ever CPRA title.
+William Barrows recieved a last minute call to be a replacement at the Canadian Finals Rodeo and the Alberta bull rider absolutley dominated in Edmonton to leave with his first ever CPRA title.

 “I never really had any time to prepare for it and didn’t have to think about it.
 Just to get the call to just be here, I’m just so grateful and just so happy to be here,” Barrows said.